revell-logo

 2. All groups should align vertically if windage is properly set

-3. Horizontal drift indicates form issues or equipment problems
+3. Horizontal drift between distances indicates form issues or equipment problems

 FAQs About Bow Sight Adjustment